ahomoudi/AquaFortR/RPackage/README.md

 ## Installation

 ### Package

 To install the AquaFortR package, please use:

 ```r
 remotes::install_github("AHomoudi/AquaFortR", subdir = "RPackage")
 ```
 ### Swirl
-To install the AquaFortR Swirl Course, please download the compressed course and use the code below.
+To install the AquaFortR Swirl Course, please download the compressed course from

-<a href="AquaFortR_Swirl.zip">Download</a>
+<a href="AquaFortR_Swirl.zip">here</a> and use the code below.

 ```r
 swirl::install_course_zip("path/to/AquaFortR_Swirl.zip")
 ```

+### Book

+Materials for the chapter 2 are available <a href="AquaFortR_Codes.zip">here</a>.
+Please, revise the path to the shared libraries files in the R-Fortran functions.

 ## Acknowledgment